ghiscoding/vanilla-calendar-picker/package/README.md

 ## Forked from Vanilla-Calendar-Pro
 This is a fork of the [Vanilla-Calendar-Pro](https://github.com/uvarov-frontend/vanilla-calendar-pro) project with a few differences as described below (see [Changes vs Original project](#changes-vs-original-project)).

+### Changes vs Original project
+- add new `jumpToSelectedDate` to automatically jump the calendar to the selected date.
+- add new `toggleSelected` to prevent date from being unselected (clicking twice).
+- add new `auto` option to `positionToInput` to automatically position picker with available space.
+- add new `sanitizer` callback option for CSP compliance.
+- allow passing `today` as min/max date.
+- allow supplying `Date` and/or epoch timestamp (`number`) in addition to ISO date strings.
+- add new `changeSetting()` function to be able to change a single setting

+---

 [![vanilla-calendar preview](https://vanilla-calendar.pro/vanilla-calendar-preview.png)](https://vanilla-calendar.pro/)

 [![version](https://img.shields.io/npm/v/vanilla-calendar-pro.svg)](https://npmjs.com/package/vanilla-calendar-pro)